 How you sell me is how you will serve me.

 Economic buyers evaluate you based on this, “how you sell me shows how you will serve me.”
-Here’s where that little statistic I mentioned earlier comes in.
+Makes sense, right?
+Here’s where that Forrester statistic I mentioned earlier comes in.
 A study of business-to-business buyers shows that salespeople who became trusted advisors and understood the needs of economic buyers are 69% more likely to get away with a deal.

 The complex sale requires that your prospect: